A Durable Upright Exercise Bike with 21 Preset Workouts

 The Bottom Line

-The LifeSpan C3i Upright Recumbent Bike offers good value.
-It’s a low-priced fitness machine with a long warranty, and LifeSpan bikes have a good history of holding up.
+The LifeSpan C3i Upright Recumbent Bike offers good value but is it the best bike?
+It’s a low-priced fitness machine with a long warranty, and LifeSpan exercise bikes have a good history of holding up.
 Its helpful programming and 16 resistance levels are best for beginners and intermediate-level athletes.

 Some owners will outgrow this stationary bike before its warranty is expired.
 If you’re stronger than the average trainee, you might prefer a bike that offers more resistance.
 Compare this product with the residential LifeSpan S2 or the Light Commercial Sole SB700.
 These bikes don’t include helpful programming like the LifeSpan C3i, but you’ll get up to double the resistance.